hackclub/winter/Troupmaster313.md

 screwdriver

 steps:

-1- I will print the parts required to make the vehicle with my 3d printer.
+1. I will print the parts required to make the vehicle with my 3d printer.
-1.1- clean these pieces up by sanding them down or grinding them with dremel tool 2- assemble and attach the components needed for this model to function.
+2. clean these pieces up by sanding them down or grinding them with dremel tool
+3. assemble and attach the components needed for this model to function.
-2.1- assemble treads needed for the vheicle
+4. assemble treads needed for the vehicle
-2.2-mend together pieces with soldering iron
+5. mend together pieces with soldering iron
-2.3-paint
+6. paint
-2.4- add finishing touches to model like fixing sockets.
+7. add finishing touches to model like fixing sockets.
-3- program and make the vheicle able to function.
+8. program and make the vheicle able to function.
-3.1- program moters
+9. program moters
-3.2-program the bluetooth system
+10. program the bluetooth system
-3.3-put together wires to connect motors
+11. put together wires to connect motors
-3.4-put on batteries and check circulation
+12. put on batteries and check circulation
-3.5-test the torque for the motors
+13. test the torque for the motors.
-3.6- test the vheicles to see if it is working and functioning properly.
+14. test the vheicles to see if it is working and functioning properly.
-4- test it out in the snow, and different terrains.
+15. test it out in the snow, and different terrains and weather
-4.1- test in snow
-4.2- test in forest
-4.3- test on sand
-4.4- test compatibility on human made objects like pavement and stairs
+16. test compatibility on human made objects like pavement and stairs